apache/fury-site/docs/specification/xlang_implementation_guide.md

 serializer identity; dynamic writes use target identity; wire reads use the numeric ID or name.
 All directions share one writer, exact reader, compatible reader, metadata, and registration owner.
-Public registration accepts the selected structural or manual serializer through the ID or name API.
+Public registration accepts the selected structural or custom serializer through the ID or name API.
 It rejects carrier, dynamic, builtin, and field codec identities before publication.

 Swift arbitrary application protocol existentials use a zero-state